-Page 2 2 of 5 5.32
+Page 2 of 5 5 5.32

 B. Defiance of authority;

 C. Disruption, minor;

 D. Dress code violation;

 E. Eating or drinking on the bus;

 F. Forgery;

 G. Horseplay;

 H. Leaving campus without permission;

 I. Lying or misrepresentation;

 J. Profanity;

 K. Vehicle parking violation.

-IV. police and o enforce e District shall establish agreements with the county sheriff's office and local ce department(s) that provide for reporting conduct that threatens school safety lobtaining assistance from the appropriate law enforcement agency.
-Law orcement consultation is not required for petty acts of misconduct which are not reat to school safety.
+IV. police and c enforce District shall establish agreements with the county sheriff's office and local department(s) that provide for reporting conduct that threatens school safety obtaining assistance from the appropriate law enforcement agency.
+Law cement consultation is not required for petty acts of misconduct which are no eat to school safety.

-V. The District shall report to the appropriate law enforcement agency any act that poses a threat to the safety or welfare of students, staff and other persons or school property or at school events or is a serious violation of law.
-The following acts when committed on School District property or at a District activity shall be reported to the appropriate law enforcement agency:
+V. poses school acts v District shall report to the appropriate law enforcement agency any act as a threat to the safety or welfare of students, staff and other perso of property or at school events or is a serious violation of law.
+The followhen committed on School District property or at a District activity shall ted to the appropriate law enforcement agency: ns or owing

 A. Alcohol violation;

 B. Alcohol, sale or distribution;

 C. Arson;

 D. Battery;